Tiberriver256/azure-devops-node-api/project-management/task-tracking/done.md

 ## Completed Tasks

+- [x] **Standardize Terminology** (@Casey, Completed: Apr 29)
+  - Description: Create a glossary of key terms used in the API documentation and ensure consistent use of API client names, Azure DevOps concepts, and technical terms throughout the documentation.
+  - Dependencies: None
+  - Notes: Created a comprehensive glossary of standardized terminology for the Azure DevOps Node API.
+Identified and resolved inconsistencies in API client naming (e.g., GitApi vs Git API) and Azure DevOps concepts (e.g., build definition vs build pipeline).
+Updated API reference documentation for Git API, Work Item Tracking API, Build API, and WebApi Core to use standardized terminology.
+Standardized variable names in code examples (e.g., changing 'gitApiClient' to 'gitApi', 'witApi' to 'workItemTrackingApi') across authentication guide and tutorials.
+Added references to the glossary in "See Also" sections to help users find standardized terminology.

 - [x] **ASCII Diagram Removal** (@Casey, @Jordan, Completed: Apr 27)
   - Description:
     - Remove all ASCII diagrams from documentation